-In 2018, Belfast will see the highest number of cruise ships dock between March and October, with 117 cruises during this period.
-The new season will start on 19th March with Cruise and Maritime’s Astoria, followed by a number of other big-name cruise lines such as Princess, Royal Caribbean, Carnival and Celebrity Cruises.
+In recent years, Belfast has seen the highest number of cruise ships dock between March and October, with around 117 cruises during this period.
+A number of big-name cruise lines such as Princess, Royal Caribbean, Carnival and Celebrity Cruises call at Belfast.

 Belfast Harbour’s busy cruise schedule is thought to be in part due to the city being featured by Lonely Planet and National Geographic Traveller, promoting the capital as a ‘brand-new city’ that has transformed into a hip destination since the troubles in Northern Ireland ceased.

 The good news for cruise passengers is that most ships will be ported for the majority of the day, which will offer plenty of time to explore the city.
 There are a variety of things to do in Belfast, here are my top four recommendations:

 I’m not entirely sure whether it’s a good or bad idea to visit this Titanic museum whilst on a cruise but I did visit the Titanic Exhibition in Las Vegas on my way to board a cruise in San Franscisco and it didn’t bother me.
 This is the world’s largest Titanic exhibition and celebrates the iconic ship at its birth place so is a must for cruisers with an appreciation of the classic ship design.
 Tickets are reasonably priced with concessions for children and seniors.